Indicator catalogue

 This indicator captures persons within a society forcibly uprooted from their homes and in need of assistance.
 Often marginally integrated into society with inadequate public support, displaced populations live in precarious conditions with limited access to services, leaving them more vulnerable than hosts.
 This indicator captures the share of forcibly displaced population within a country.

-Raw unit: Percent of total population.
+Raw unit: uprooted people in total population.

 Data recency: 2024-Q3